lifepillar/CSVKeychain/Readme.md

 No trick or reverse engineering is used: exporting is performed by Apple's `security` tool, using macOS's assistive support to streamline the process.

-Tested in macOS Sierra.
+The current master should work in (High) Sierra.
 Earlier versions of macOS/OS X are not supported.

 ## How to use